mr-vance/tell-the-time/README.md

 # JavaScript Canvas Clock

 This is a simple clock created using JavaScript and HTML5 Canvas.
+Steps 1 to 10 show how the clock wwas made.

 ## Table of Contents
 - [JavaScript Canvas Clock](#javascript-canvas-clock)